People

 Gordon Stokes

-Between 1995 and 2001 he worked for Transport Consultancies, working on European funded research projects (CAPTURE and MIMIC), as well as doing research for the Department for Transport and other national organisations on a range of issues including changing travel behaviour, transport assessments for new developments, and Rural Transport Partnerships.
+Between 1995 and 2001 he worked for Transport Consultancies including Steer Davies Gleave, working on European funded research projects (CAPTURE and MIMIC), as well as doing research for the Department for Transport and other national organisations on a range of issues including changing travel behaviour, transport assessments for new developments, and Rural Transport Partnerships.

 In 2001 he joined the Countryside Agency as a transport policy advisor, and from 2005 to 2010 worked for the Commission for Rural Communities, following the reorganisation of Defra agencies.
 During this time he has done much research on rural travel behaviour and well as working with others on a wide range of rural issues.
 He was the editor and one of the main authors and analysts for the State of the Countryside Report for 2007, 2008 and 2010.
-He left the Commission for Rural Communities in late 2010 following the announcement of its abolition to pursue other transport research interests.
+He left the Commission for Rural Communities in late 2010 following the announcement of its abolition, to pursue other transport research interests in the University.

 Current Research

-Gordon is well known for his research, knowledge and expertise in rural transport issues and travel behaviour analysis, but the bulk of his recent work involved commissioning and managing research, and more direct policy related work.
-He is also a member of the Transport Practitioners Meeting committee, and an active committee member of the Transport Statistics Users Group.
+Gordon is best known for his research, knowledge and expertise in rural transport issues and travel behaviour analysis, and the bulk of work during the 2000s involved commissioning and managing research, with some more direct policy related work.
+As an Associate with Transport Studies Unit he has concentrated on:

 - Stokes, G. (2011) Transport poverty - what is it, can we measure it and what should we do about it?
 Paper to Transport Practitioners Meeting, Liverpool.
 PTRC Education and Research Services Ltd.